staalebk/openhab2-addons/addons/binding/org.openhab.binding.harmonyhub/README.md

 ## Discovery

 The Harmony binding will automatically find all Harmony Hubs on the local network and add them to the inbox.
+Once a Hub has been added, any connected devices will also added to the Inbox.

 ## Binding Configuration

 The binding requires no special configuration

 ## Thing Configuration
+This is optional, it is recommended to let the binding discover and add hubs and devices.

 To manually configure a Harmony Hub thing you may specify its name ("name") as well as an optional search timeout value in seconds ("discoveryTimeout") .

 In the thing file, this looks e.g. like